-- Any reports involving breach of the above prohibited practices and all YMCA Child Care Policies or Procedures are taken seriously and will be addressed with YMCA Management and our Human Resources Department. - Individuals who violate the prohibited practices and this procedure are subject to disciplinary and/or corrective action up to and including termination of contract or volunteer assignment. - Communications will occur with all appropriate governing agencies as required throughout the process (example: Ministry of Education, Employment Standards, Police, College of Early Childhood Educators, Ontario College of Teacher's, Children's Aid Society, etc.).
+- Any reports involving breach of the above prohibited practices and all YMCA Child Care Policies or Procedures are taken seriously and will be addressed with YMCA Management and our Human Resources Department. - Individuals who violate the prohibited practices and this procedure are subject to disciplinary and/or corrective action up to and including termination of contract or volunteer assignment. - Communications will occur with all appropriate governing agencies as required throughout the process (example: Ministry of Education, Employment Standards, Police,

+- College of Early Childhood Educators, Ontario College of Teacher's, Children's Aid Society, etc.). - Child Protection Policies are reviewed upon signing a contract and annually thereafter.